IBM PS/2 Model 30: Model 30

 Two submodels of the Model 30 were available on launch: one with two 3.5-inch 720 KB floppy disk drives and the other with one 3.5-inch disk drive and a 20 MB hard disk drive.
-Three 8-bit ISA expansion slots are contained in a riser card running perpendicular to the system board, with the expansion cards running parallel, in order to save space internally and reduce the computer's physical footprint.
+Three 8-bit ISA expansion slots are contained in a riser card positioned at the center of and running perpendicular to the system board, with the expansion cards running parallel, in order to save space internally and reduce the computer's physical footprint.
+The riser card inside the Model 30 was the first of its kind.

 The original Model 30 features an Intel 8086 at 8 MHz, with no wait states.
 It provides 640 KB of random-access memory—128 KB worth of which in chips soldered to the system board, and the remaining 512 KB in the form of removable single in-line packages.
 The soldered RAM chips are rated for 125-nanosecond operations, while the two banks of SIP RAM have 9-bit chips.
 Several VLSI gate arrays on the system board consolidate the functions of parallel, serial, PS/2 mouse and keyboard, floppy and hard disk, and on-board graphics.
-The system board also eliminates jumpers for storing configuration settings; these settings are instead configured via software on a floppy disk provided by IBM and burned to the BIOS chip.
+The system board also eliminates jumpers for storing configuration settings; these settings are instead configured via software on a floppy disk provided by IBM and stored in battery-backed SRAM.
 Seek tests performed on the 3.5-inch floppy drive revealed that it performs at 300 milliseconds, 70 milliseconds slower than the 5.25-inch floppy drive featured in the PC/AT, while the 20 MB hard drive performs at 80 milliseconds—half the speed of the PC/AT's hard drive and marginally better than the PC/XT's.

 IBM developed a bespoke display standard for the Model 30, dubbed Multi-Color Graphics Array (MCGA).
 This display incorporates elements of IBM's more-capable Video Graphics Array (VGA), as introduced in higher-end models of the PS/2 family, into the earlier Color Graphics Adapter standard introduced back in 1981.
-These include a 2-color 640-by-480-pixel graphics mode, a 256-color 320-by-200-pixel graphics mode (at a so-called "VCR-like resolution"), VGA's 15-pin D-sub connector and analog color signals, and a text mode with a 8-by-16-pixel character size (two pixels taller than EGA's text mode characters).
+These include a 2-color 640-by-480-pixel graphics mode, a 256-color 320-by-200-pixel graphics mode (at a so-called "VCR-like resolution"), VGA's 15-pin D-sub connector and analog color signals, and a text mode with an 8-by-16-pixel character size (two pixels taller than EGA's text mode characters).